torvalds/linux/Documentation/admin-guide/xfs.rst

 Zoned Filesystems
 =================

-For zoned file systems, the following attribute is exposed in:
+For zoned file systems, the following attributes are exposed in:

   /sys/fs/xfs/<dev>/zoned/